s-esposito/mvdatasets/README.md

 Functions located in any `.deprecated` folder may no longer work as expected.
 While they might be supported again in the future, this is not guaranteed.

+## License

+This project is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
+See the [LICENSE](LICENSE) file for details.

+You are free to use, modify, and distribute this code as long as you provide proper attribution to the original author(s).

 ## Citation

 If you use this library for your research, please consider citing: